koszullab/metaTOR/README.md

     ./meta3c.sh {align|partition|annotation|binning} [parameters]

-A meta3Cbox command takes the form './meta3c.sh action --param1 arg1 --param2 arg2' etc.
+A metaTOR command takes the form './meta3c.sh action --param1 arg1 --param2 arg2' etc.

 There are four actions or steps in the meta3c pipeline.
 They must be run in this order: